MW Leaders of Historical Preservation Awards

 Manitowish Waters Historical Society's Highest Recognition

-On May 16, 2018 the Manitowish Waters Historical Society (MWHS) proudly recognized 7 community member as Leaders of Historical Preservation.
-Our celebration of "historical pioneers" marks the first MWHS recognition of what will become an annual event.
+On May 16, 2018, the Manitowish Waters Historical Society proudly recognized seven community members as Leaders of Historic Preservation.
+Our celebration of "historical pioneers" marked the first MWHS recognition of what has become an annual event.
 The inaugural Leaders of Historic Preservation each contributed significantly to preservation of vital records, images, narratives, maps, histories, artifacts and stories that are at the foundation of our community's identity.
-Though the recipients may have pursued historic preservation differently, each are vital to our ongoing documentation of our town's history.
-With great honor we post names, pictures and stories of Manitowish Waters Leaders of Historic Preservation!
+Though the recipients may have pursued historic preservation in different manners, each are vital to our ongoing documentation of our town's history.
+With great honor, we post names, pictures and stories of Manitowish Waters Leaders of Historic Preservation!

 This work truly captures our heritage, giving us a personal view of our rich history and providing a strong foundation for our Historical Society.